STAT545-UBC-hw-2019-20/stat545-hw-chiukenny/hw01/hw01_gapminder.md

 ## Sample Analysis: Population by Continent

-We visualize the mean country population per year for each continent.
+We visualize the mean country population per year for each continent/region.
 In general, we see that the mean population has been increasing over time in each continent.

 ``` r
 df[c("continent", "year", "pop")] %>%